barumau/pandunia/english/english-pandunia.md

 each other (one another) - se kon
 each other (one another, mutually) - se kon
 ear - ore
-earlier (before, in the past) - cheno
+earlier (before, in the past) - chen
 earn (gain) - ganya
 earth (ground) - geo
 Earth (Terra) - Geo